 All expenses regarding accommodation, food etc. are covered by CBS Case Competition, except flight tickets to and from Copenhagen

 Strict adherence to the rules below is required during the competition.
 Failure to comply with the rules may ultimately result in disqualification from the competition.
 Any doubts or disputes will ultimately be cleared by the Steering and Case Committees, who have final authority in all matters related to the rules and the competition.
 If clarification is needed on an issue during the competition, please send an email to email@example.com.
 Any communication between the Case Committee and a team still in the competition will be revealed to all teams simultaneously through email.

 Teams will participate in a smaller case competition on Monday in Week 9.
-The results of the Monday competition will not count towards the evaluation for the main competition, but will be used for seeding the teams in preliminary rounds.
+The results of the 4-hour case competition will not count towards the evaluation for the main case competition, but will solely be used to seed the teams in preliminary rounds.

 We would like your faculty advisor to write half a page motivational letter and tell us why you should be selected to compete in our competition.

 The application deadline for CBS Case Competition 2019 will be announced later in 2018.

 §1.
 An overall spirit of sportsmanship is expected from all participants throughout the duration of the competition.

 §2.
 Any violation of the rules may result in disqualification of the team.
 Any decision of disqualification is final.